Work Capacity Decisions made on or after 1 January 2019

 If you are not happy with the outcome of the internal review you then have the right to ask SIRA for a review of the merits of the decision.
 You should make this request by completing the Application for merit review by SIRA and provide it to SIRA within 30 days from receiving the insurer’s decision.

 You may seek assistance from a legal practitioner regarding an application for merit review by SIRA.
 From 16 December 2016 the insurer is liable to pay costs for legal advice given in connection with an application for merit review of a work capacity decision.

 Please note, legal costs will not be payable if you seek legal advice more than 30 days after you were notified of the internal review decision.

 Step 3: WIRO procedural review

-If your issue is still not resolved, you have the right to ask WIRO to review the insurer’s procedures in making the work capacity decision.
+If your issue is still not resolved after the above 2 steps, you then have the right to ask WIRO to review the insurer’s procedures in making the work capacity decision.
 WIRO will not inquire into the merits of the original decision or the merit review recommendations.

 Once you have completed the application for procedural review scan and send the form to WIRO at email@example.com.

 What information do I need to provide?